jkanche/kana.perf/README.md

 ```

-***Note: Modify the list of datasets needed to run in benchmark.js***
+***Note: Modify the list of datasets needed to run in benchmark-cli.js***

-For every dataset, the session generates two files,
+For every dataset, the run generates  a log file of various metrics

-- the metrics tracked by puppeteer and the custom analysis total time tracked in the app
-- a screenshot before ending the session

 Have fun analyzing!!